Retail Analysis sample for Power BI: Take a tour

-- Explore the other district managers and categories – what other insights can you find?
+Explore the other district managers and categories; what other insights can you find?

-- When you are ready – return to the dashboard.
+When you are ready, return to the dashboard.

-As evident from the tile – more Fashions Direct stores than Lindseys stores opened this year.
+As evident from the tile, more Fashions Direct stores than Lindseys stores opened this year.

-Observe the 'Sales Per Sq Ft by Name' chart:
+Observe the Sales Per Sq Ft by Name chart:

-This is a safe environment to play in.
-You can always choose not to save your changes.
-But if you do save them, you can always go to Get Data for a new copy of this sample.
+This environment is a safe one to play in, because you can choose not to save your changes.
+But if you do save them, you can always select Get Data for a new copy of this sample.